 Spring is a great time to be a cyclist in Calgary.
 The snow is gone – or what is left is inconsequential – and the temperatures are conducive to getting out on a bike.
-Calgary itself is lucky to have over 600 kilometres of bike trails.
-But there are also loads of great bike rides within 75 minutes to 90 minutes of the city.
+Calgary itself is lucky to have over 1,000 kilometres of paved pathway – the largest network of urban paths and bike lanes in North America.
+There are also loads of great bike rides within 75 to 90 minutes of the city.
 Here are my top 11 picks for Calgary and area bike rides.

-Start in Turner Valley, a 45 minute drive south of Calgary.
+Start in Turner Valley (now called Diamond Valley), a 45-minute drive south of Calgary.
 We parked at the Community Centre just off of Main Street.
-It’s a 38 kilometre one way cycle from Turner Valley to the dead end at Junction Creek.
+It’s a 38 km one way cycle from Turner Valley to the dead end at Junction Creek.
 You could also shorten the ride by starting at the winter gate.
-Then it’s just 18 kilometres one way.
-Gain 645 metres of elevation from Turner Valley, 300 m from the winter gate.
+Then it’s just 18 km one way.
+Gain 645 m of elevation from Turner Valley, 300 m from the winter gate.

 Ride past fields full of cows (look for cowboys) into the forested foothills.
 Along this section we saw a moose clear a fence in a few quick moves.
 At the winter gate the scenery gets better and better with mountain views appearing.
 Sheep River Falls is definitely a highlight and a great place for a picnic lunch.

 If possible do this ride before May 14th when the road is closed at the winter gate to all but hikers and cyclists.
 However, it’s a stunning ride in the fall – but go early to avoid much of the traffic.

 There is one nasty hill but the rest of the ride is flat or rolling.
 You can rent ebikes from Rollick Co. in Black Diamond.